goldmansachs/obevo/obevo-site/src/site/markdown/index.md

     under the License.

 -->
-# Obevo - Evolve Your Database Objects
+# Obevo: Evolve Your Database Objects

-Deploying tables for a new application?
+Deploying tables for a new greenfield application?

-Or looking to improve the database deployment of a years-old system with hundreds (or thousands) of tables, views, stored procedures, and other objects?
+Or looking to improve your database change management for a _years-old system_ with _**hundreds or thousands** of tables, views, stored procedures, and more_?

 Obevo has your database deployment use case covered.

 [Quickstart Examples](https://github.com/goldmansachs/obevo-kata)

-## Why Use Obevo?
+## Why Use Obevo for Database Deployment?

 ### Organized maintenance of all your DB object files to handle all use cases

-By allowing your DB files to be maintained per DB object (as you would with classes in application code), db file maintenance becomes much easier compared to DB Deployment tools that require a new file or change definition per migration:
+By allowing your DB files to be maintained per object (as you would with classes in application code), DB file maintenance becomes much easier compared to other tools that require a new file or change definition per migration:

 * Changes for a particular table can be reviewed in one place
 * Stateless objects like stored procedures and views can be edited in place without specifying any new incremental change files
-* All of this is possible without having to define the complete order of your file deployments; Obevo figures it out for you (a la a Java compiler compiling classes)
+* All of this is possible without having to define the complete order of your file deployments; Obevo figures it out for you

 [Click here](design-walkthrough.html) for more information on how Obevo works and how its algorithm compares to what most other DB Deployment tools do